5 Things to Do First During a Ransomware Attack

 At the first sign of a breach, isolate impacted systems on the network by disconnecting them completely or quarantining them in a private network enclave.
 This will help stop the spread and minimize damage.

 Never fully shut down systems or turn off the power—doing so greatly reduces or eliminates the ability to forensically analyze those devices later.
 Update credentials and passwords on clean machines.
-If any information was posted on your site, remove it and contact search engines to clear the cache
+If any information was posted on your site by the attackers, remove it and contact search engines to clear the cache.

 2. Execute your backup communications plan if email systems are down and mobilize your emergency response team.